PapySweek/SmallSpawn/README.md

 For spigot versions 1.13 - 1.16.1 use version 1.0.1

 SmallSpawn is a rather simple plugin for your server which manages a simple spawn.
-Yes it is a very basic plugin but it can be used and is not very bulky.

 Two commands are available.
 / spawn